Jarrell Harrison

 Jarrell Harrison (born January 4, 1987) is an American college football coach.
+He is the running backs coach for the Southern Utah, a position he has held since 2026.
 He was the head football coach for Adams State University from 2021 to 2024.
 He previously coached for Las Vegas High School.
 He played college football for the City College of San Francisco and Missouri as a free safety.